ubercola/turtlebro_overheat_detector/readme.md

 ### How to install on Arduino

 Install Arduino Ide https://www.arduino.cc/en/main/software
-Open the Arduino Library Manager, find AMGXX library in search string, and install it.
+ - Open the Arduino Library Manager, find AMGXX library in search string, and install it.
 You also can download it directly from https://github.com/adafruit/Adafruit_AMG88xx

+ - Add folder src/arduino/ros_lib manually to your Arduino Libraries.

-Open file src/arduino/amg88xx_main.ino from cloned repo in Arduino IDE.
+ - Open file src/arduino/amg88xx_main/amg88xx_main.ino from cloned repo in Arduino IDE.
 Connect built-in turtlebro`s Arduino Mega via USB, and upload script to it.

-Reboot RPi, you must see topics "amg88xx_pixels" and "/alarm_led" in list of ros topics.
+After uploading you must see topics "amg88xx_pixels" and "/alarm_led" in list of ros topics.

 ### Launch